Snowflake-Labs/sfquickstarts/site/sfguides/src/leveraging_kumo_for_smarter_recommendations/leveraging_kumo_for_smarter_recommendations.md

 In this guide, you will use Kumo as a Snowflake native app to recommend the top ten products your highest value customers are most likely to buy.
 These predictions can be used to make product recommendations that users are more likely to buy, leading to increase engagement and sales.

-Specifically, you will learn how to develop the following two models using Snowflake's TPC-DS retail dataset and Showflake arctic Cortex LLM.
+Specifically, you will learn how to develop the following two models using Snowflake's TPC-DS retail dataset and Showflake's arctic Cortex LLM.

 - **Customer LTV Prediction**: Predict how much money each customer will spend in the next 30 days
 - **Product Recommendation**: Predict the top 10 products that each user is most likely to buy